degagawolde/degagawolde/README.md

 # Hi 👋

-I am a machine engineer with three years of experience with working knowledge in end-to-end computer vision, and natural language processing using technologies like OpenCV, TensorFlow, Scikit-Learn, Flask, PySpark, Kafka, Containerization, and CI/CD tools.
+I am a machine engineer with three years of experience with working knowledge in **end-to-end computer vision**, and **natural language processing** using technologies like:
+- OpenCV
+- TensorFlow
+- Scikit-Learn
+- Flask
+- PySpark
+- Kafka
+- Containerization
+- CI/CD tools

 ## 📣 You can reach me at